mimicgoran/ai-gis-reporting-overview-public/README.md

 This repository provides a **sample and overview of the dataset**, not the full data.

 ---
-## 🔗 Live Demo
+## 🔗 Live Demo & Map

-This project includes a fully functional demo application and a live GIS visualization of the generated dataset.
+This project includes a fully functional demo application and a GIS-based visualization of the generated dataset.

-You can explore and test the system through the following links:
+You can explore and test the system through the following link:

 - **Web Application (AI Reporting Tool):**
   [Open App](https://ai-gis-reporting.vercel.app/)

 - **Interactive GIS Map (Dataset Visualization):**
   Available on request

-The web application allows users to submit and validate infrastructure issues using AI-assisted classification, while the interactive map displays the resulting geospatial dataset.
+The web application allows users to submit and validate infrastructure issues using AI-assisted classification.
+The interactive map displays the resulting geospatial dataset and can be shared for research, commercial use, or integration upon request.

 ---